 iSTAR Pulsar will now connect to the mobile hotspot, the top status LED (Wi-Fi) will pulse green while it attempts to do so, then turn solid green when connection has been established:

-To confirm that connection has successfully been established, users may check the mobile hotspot settings, and should see that 1 device is connected to the hotspot currently:
+To confirm that connection has successfully been established, users may check the mobile hotspot settings, and should see that a connected device is present: